thinktwice13/SSR-react-example/README.md

-# SSR-react-sample
+# SSR React example
-A sample of server-side-rendering app using Express, React and Redux
+A server-side-rendering example using Express, React and Redux